ndless-nspire/nsptools-history/Ndless/branches/1.7/doc/ReadMe.txt

 Make sure the documents 'ndless_installer.tns' and 'ndless_resources.tns' are still in the 'ndless' directory on the calculator.
-Then open the 'ndless_installer' from the Documents screen.
+Then open 'ndless_installer' from the Documents screen.
 A full reboot will be initiated.

 Troubleshooting
 ===============